core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * C_R is equal byte-by-byte to the C_I that was specified in EDHOC message_1.

-* C_R is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_R is encoded as 0x4100).
+* C_R is a CBOR byte string and it has as value a valid CBOR encoding of an integer value (e.g., C_R is CBOR encoded as 0x4100).

    In fact, this would mean that the Responder has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_R.